Buy tickets

 • Running specialist training led by inspiring role models to empower more young people from under-represented backgrounds to progress into county age groups squads

-On Saturday 30 July 2022, we were delighted to host an U13 Competition at Lord's to celebrate the range of formats and diversity of talent in the game.
+On Saturday 30 July 2022, we were delighted to host our first U13 Competition at Lord's to celebrate the range of formats and diversity of talent in the game.
 Five girls' teams and six boys' teams came from across London to take part in a hard ball cricket tournament on the Nursery Ground and in the Indoor Cricket Centre during the day.